 After completing my PhD in Social Psychology at the University of Kent I continued there as a Lecturer in Psychology.
 I started my present role as Lecturer in Social Psychology at Surrey in January 2013.

 My main research interests are in moral emotions, social cognition, prejudice, and culture.
 Previously, my research has focused on uncovering novel differences between anger and disgust, in moral and group contexts, focusing on the consequences of these emotions.
-Currently, my research projects involve applying these findings to understand political engagement, reactions to criminal behaviours, and prejudice interventions.
+Currently, I am interested in how moralization and moral emotions (particularly anger, disgust, shame and guilt) impact attitudes, behaviour and stigma.

 PSY1019- Social Psychology with research methods 1 (module convenor and contributor)